deNBI/bibigrid_clum/readme.md

 ### More BiBiGrid

 Congratulations!
-You have finished BiBiGrid's Hands-on.
+You have finished BiBiGrid's Two Hour Hands-on.

 You may want to take a look at the "real" `bibigrid.yaml` inside BiBiGrid's repository.
 It has a lot more options.
-However, everything you learned here stays true.
+However, everything you have learned here stays true.

 If you would like to deepen your knowledge maybe give BiBiGrid's [Features](https://gitlab.ub.uni-bielefeld.de/bibiserv/bibigrid/bibigrid2/-/blob/main/documentation/markdown/bibigrid_feature_list.md) or the [Software](https://gitlab.ub.uni-bielefeld.de/bibiserv/bibigrid/bibigrid2/-/blob/main/documentation/markdown/bibigrid_software_list.md) used by BiBiGrid a read.
 If you would like to know more about the configuration file see [Configuration](https://github.com/BiBiServ/bibigrid/blob/master/documentation/markdown/features/configuration.md).